-If you are new to the wonderful world of KitchenAid, allow me to quickly cover some of the basics.
+If you are new to the wonderful world of KitchenAid, allow me to cover some of the basics quickly.

 Most of us probably don’t think twice about these numbers, I know I certainly didn’t when I first got my mixer.
 However, these numbers are much more important than you think.

 You can find out a surprising amount of interesting information with these two pieces of information.
-With the model and serial number you can find out when your machine was made, which factory it came from, the color, and bowl size.
+With the model and serial number, you can find out how old your KitchenAid mixer is, which factory it came from, the color, and bowl size.

 Serial Number = Specific to your individual mixer and where/when it was made

 Model number = General to the mixer model and color

 Now that you know the difference between these two numbers, I will share the secret to reading each one.
 The model and the serial number of KitchenAid stand mixers usually follow a simple pattern, and although this works for most mixers, I have noticed some exceptions to the rule.